natevw/struct-fu/README.md

 - `field.name` — The name of this field instance or `null` if none was provided.
 - `field.size` — The total size of buffer this field (including any nested/repeated fields) will read/write.
-- `field.bytesFromValue(val, buf)` — The type of `val` provided will depend on the field (e.g. number for numerics, object for structs, array for any counted field), but this method always returns a buffer. `buf` is optional — if you do not provide a slice of an existing buffer to fill, a new buffer of length `field.size` will be returned.
+- `field.pack(val, buf)` (alias: `bytesFromValue`) — The type of `val` provided will depend on the field (e.g. number for numerics, object for structs, array for any counted field), but this method always returns a buffer. `buf` is optional — if you do not provide a slice of an existing buffer to fill, a new buffer of length `field.size` will be returned.
-- `field.valueFromBytes(buf)` — Returns a JavaScript value extracted from the provided buffer.
+- `field.unpack(buf)` (alias: `valueFromBytes`) — Returns a JavaScript value extracted from the provided buffer.

 You can use each of these fields nested inside a structure, or on their own.
-For example, `_.uint32(2).valueFromBytes(Buffer(8))` uses an anonymous field to convert the unitialized buffer into an array of two somewhat-random numbers.
+For example, `_.uint32(2).unpack(Buffer(8))` uses an anonymous field to convert the unitialized buffer into an array of two somewhat-random numbers.

 ### Extended field interfaces